TheRolfFR/firestorm-db/README.md

         {
             field: "customer",
             criteria: "==",
-            // assuming the customers field in the orders collection stores by user ID
+            // assuming the customers field in the orders collection is a user ID
             value: el[firestorm.ID_FIELD]
         }
     ])